Washington Court Records

 What is Washington Child Support?

-Under Title 26 RCW of the Washington state laws, child support refers to a continuous payment made by a parent to the benefit of their child financially and ensure that the expenses for their needs are covered.
+Under Title 26 RCW of the Washington state laws, child support refers to a continuous payment made by a parent to financially benefit their child, ensuring that the expenses for their needs are covered.
 Typically, child support occurs due to the legal separation of the parents.
 Most cases involve the non-custodial parent paying child support to the other parent for the child’s benefit.

 What Does Child Support Cover in Washington?